Yash-ftW/newsclassify/README.md

 # newsclassify
-A Newsify App That Can Classify Summarize and Scrape The News
+A Newsify App That Can Classify Summarize and Scrape Nepali and English News.

 <h1> Appendix </h1>
 Can Classify News on Language 'English' and 'Nepali' using SVM<br>